-Doctors, nurses, midwives, pharmacists, diagnostic radiographers, physiotherapists and psychologists who previously held general or specialist registration and left the Register of practitioners or moved to non-practising registration in the past three years have been put on the new pandemic response sub-register.
+Doctors, nurses, midwives, pharmacists, diagnostic radiographers, physiotherapists, psychologists and Aboriginal and Torres Strait Islander health practitioners who previously held general or specialist registration and left the Register of practitioners or moved to non-practising registration in the past three years have been put on the new pandemic response sub-register.

 Only those that are properly qualified, competent and suitable will be returned to the register.
 We have contacted all eligible practitioners.
 If you don’t want to be on the sub-register, you can opt out.

 The temporary pandemic response sub-register is intended to provide a short-term emergency health workforce during the COVID-19 pandemic.
 It has initially been set up with medical practitioners, nurses, midwives and pharmacists based on state and territory and Commonwealth governments’ advice about health service priorities.

 We recognise health service needs are likely to evolve as the COVID-19 pandemic continues and we will keep working with state and territory and Commonwealth governments to support the COVID-19 emergency response.